robertmuth/Microcosm/README.md

 We use cube marching to extract a triangle mesh which is then rendered using traditional shaders.
 Great care is taken to evaluate the SDF for as few points as possible.

-The screensaver works best when the <i>detail</i> level is set to 12.5 or lower which requires a higher-end system for acceptable frame rates.
+The screensaver works best when the *detail level is set to 12.5 or lower* which requires a higher-end system for acceptable frame rates.
-It also works much better in Firefox than Chrome.
+It also works much *better in Firefox* than Chrome.

 ## Future Work